Rolv-Arild/rocket-learn/README.md

   - Saving and loading (put everything we need into redis and call redis.save(), figure out loading)
   - Full setup (architecture, params, config?) communicated via redis, can start worker with only IP
   - Version quality is most important measurement, need to log it ✔
-  - Implement quality update
+  - Implement quality update (✔ needs some bug fixing)
-    - How to account for mix of agents in a single team?
-TrueSkill would probably be better
-    - Should workers be the ones updating?
 - Long-term plan is to set up a stream and let (at least some) people contribute with rollouts
   - Keep track of who is contributing ✔, make on-screen leaderboards
   - Exact setup should probably be in different repo
   - Rolv can keep it running on current PC, planning to get new one
   - Need to come to agreement on config (architecture, reward func, parameters etc.)
   - See `serious.py` for suggestions
+  - Need nice name for the bot